eyecantell/prepdir/README.md

 - **Filter Automatically**: Excludes irrelevant files like caches, binaries, and `prepdir`-generated files.
 - **Protect Privacy**: Scrubs UUIDs by default to anonymize sensitive identifiers.
 - **Enhance Clarity**: Uses clear separators and relative paths for AI compatibility.
+- **Programmatic Access**: Use as a library to integrate with other tools or scripts.
 - **Streamline Workflow**: Optimizes code review, analysis, and documentation tasks.

 ## 🔍 Common Use Cases